3 Helpful things runners should know about patellar tendonitis exercises

 - They strengthen the tendon through its full range of motion

-Plyometrics
+3. Plyometrics

 - They are vital in the later stages of rehab to get your tendon ready for jumping and running sports

-Range of motion
+Range of motion - how low should you squat?

-The more you bend your knee, the higher the load on your patellar tendon.
 When your tendon is very sensitive, it may not tolerate deep squats where your knee has to bend fully.

 That's why it's best to start your strength training in positions where your knee doesn't bend too much.
-For example, you can do a high wall sit exercise for isometrics or high box squats for isotonics.
+For example, you can do a high wall-sit exercise for isometrics or high box squats for isotonics.

 You should gradually increase the depth of your squat as your tendon becomes stronger and less sensitive until you reach a full-range squat without pain.